 "You've got me!
 How should I join?"

-- Download and fill in the letter of motivation and send it to the International Board (IB).
+- Download and fill in the Motivation Letter.
+Then, send it to the International Board (IB).

 - If they respond that you fit in the EUROAVIA spirit, you have become a Possible Prospective Affiliated Society, PPAS, (or Possible Prospective Adjunct Member, PPAM, if you are staying outside of Europe) and the process of joining us has started.

 - During the upcoming EUROAVIA Congress, you will have the possibility to give a presentation about your group, your university, city and local or national aerospace industry, and explaining the motivations that have brought you to join EUROAVIA.